 Geraldine Mary Harmsworth Park opened in 1934.
 The land was gifted to the "splendid struggling mothers of Southwark" by Viscount Rothermere in memory of his mother.
 The park surrounds the Imperial War Museum.

 The Soviet War Memorial was unveiled in 1999 to commemorate the loss of 27 million citizens of the former Soviet Union in WWII.
-Also, in 1999 the Dalai Lama opened the Tibetan Peace Garden in the park, creating an ideal space for contemplation and reflection.
+Also, in 1999, on the 13 May, His Holiness the Dalai Lama opened the Tibetan Peace Garden in the park, creating an ideal space for contemplation and reflection.